COGNIMANEU/toolbox/_digitaltwin/real_time_ros2_lichtblick.md

 ## Description

-This component provides a Docker-based version of Lichtblick (https://github.com/lichtblick-suite/lichtblick), adapted as a real-time visualization tool for robotics solutions based on ROS 2.
-It leverages the capabilities of Foxglove (https://foxglove.dev/) to provide an intuitive and interactive interface for monitoring and analyzing robotic systems in real time.
+This component provides a Docker-based version of [Lichtblick](https://github.com/lichtblick-suite/lichtblick), adapted as a real-time visualization tool for robotics solutions based on ROS 2.
+It leverages the capabilities of [Foxglove](https://foxglove.dev/) to provide an intuitive and interactive interface for monitoring and analyzing robotic systems in real time.

 ### Features